opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/executor/adapters/executor-azuredevops.md

 * Azure DevOps API module: a module containing resource definition and a client to interact with Azure DevOps
     * differently from the _Product Plane_ services, it does not expose any abstract controller
-* Blueprint Server module: a module implementing the abstract controller, any other component to interact with the DB, and any service needed for the logic
+* Azure DevOps Server module: a module implementing the abstract controller, any other component to interact with the DB, and any service needed for the logic
     * the abstract controller and commons part are not retrieved from the API module, but from the [_Executor_](../index.md) module of the Utility Plane

 The _Executor AzureDevOps_ is an adapter, an implementation of Executor,